Aspose/Aspose-API-Reference-Examples/english/pdf/net/annotations/setfreetextannotationformatting/_index.md

 ### 5. Set up default appearance

 To set up the default appearance of the free text annotation, you need to instantiate the DefaultAppearance object with the desired font, font size, and color.
-In this example, we are setting the font to "Arial", font size to 28, and color to red.
+In this tutorial, we are setting the font to "Arial", font size to 28, and color to red.

 ```csharp
 // Instantiate DefaultAppearance object